PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 .. admonition:: analysisConfiguration.py file

-    This file contains some configuration settings that are needed for the scripts in this analysis project to run.
+    This file contains configuration settings needed for the scripts in this project to run.
+    It *should* be easy to migrate this entire project to another computer, just by substituting the paths and names of these directories in this file.

     .. code-block:: Python